Harvey-Wallace/WeddingApp/DEPLOYMENT.md

 - Make sure your Node.js version is compatible (18+ recommended)

 ### Upload Issues
-- Verify S3 credentials are correct
+- Verify Cloudinary credentials are correct
-- Check S3 bucket permissions
+- Check Cloudinary dashboard for upload logs
 - Look at Railway logs for error details

 ### Performance